Configure Authentication for Confluent Platform with Ansible Playbooks

 To configure mutual TLS (mTLS) authentication, you must enable TLS encryption as described in Configure Encryption for Confluent Platform with Ansible Playbooks.

-Set the following parameters in hosts.yml file:
+Set the following parameters in the hosts.yml inventory file:

 all: